araipiyo/kyotoguide/readme.md

 * Obanzai (おばんざい) is a basic family dishes in Kyoto style.
 Similar to Kyo-ryori, but simpler and cheaper than that.
 * Asagayu @ Hyotei restaurant (瓢亭の朝粥) is the Japan's most famous breakfast.
 Splurge 4500yen breakfast which I want to try someday. http://hyotei.co.jp/en/
 * Yudoufu (湯豆腐) is a extremely simple dish.
 Just boil tofu in a hotpot.
 I'm not quite sure how can it be a special dish, but two of my friends recommended it to eat in Kyoto.
 You can have it around Nanzenji (南禅寺)
-* Green tea: you can taste and blend your own green tea at Fukujuen.
-I've tried it once, and it was so much fun.
-If you like green tea, it can be fun. http://www.fukujuen-kyotohonten.com/english/floor.html
 * Nimono (煮物) is a simmered vegetables and some meats.
 I think this is one of the best thing in Kyoto.
 You can have it as a part of Bento or Obanzai. http://en.wikipedia.org/wiki/Nimono
 * Matsutake (松茸) is the most expensive mashroom in Japan.
 Autumn is the season for this one.
 I think you'll see if you go to fancy dinner.
 * Hamo (鱧) is a kind of fish which is a regional speciality.
 A soup consisted with Matsutake and Hamo (鱧と松茸の土瓶蒸し) is my favorite dish in Kyoto.
 October might be bit late for Hamo, but I think you can find if you have luck.
+* Japanese sweets: I know you don't like Japanese traditional confectionaries, but there are more lighter and smoother things exists.
+I recommend to try Kuzukiri (jerry noodle), Warabi-mochi (jelly with fantastic texture) or Mizu-yokan (lighter bean jelly) at Kagizen, but maybe it's out of season. http://www.kagizen.co.jp/en/

 ## Here's the foods to buy:

 * Chirimen sansho 縮緬山椒 (Small fish + 花椒), you can buy anywhere in Kyoto.
 Although I'm not really sure, it matches with Thai rice... http://kyotofoodie.com/chirimen-jako-gohan-nabe-rice/
+* Green tea: you can taste and blend your own green tea at Fukujuen.
+I've tried it once, and it was so much fun.
+If you like green tea, it can be fun. http://www.fukujuen-kyotohonten.com/english/floor.html

 # Restaurants